The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Abstract

 \section{Abstract}

-This work is devoted to show a sufficient and necessary description for the most probable transition paths of stochastic dynamical systems with Brownian noise.
-The equivalence is established by studying the relations between Markovian bridge measures and the Onsgaer-Machlup action functional.
-This cannot be achieved by existing methods because Markovian bridge measures are not quasi translation invariant.
-We overcome this problem by showing that the Onsager-Machlup action functional can be derived from a Markovian bridge process.
-We then demonstrate that, for some special cases of which one is a class of linear stochastic systems and another is a class of nonlinear stochastic systems with small noise, the most probable transition path can be determined by a first order deterministic differential equation with an initial value.
-Finally, we illustrate our results with several examples. \\ \textbf{AMS 2010 Mathematics Subject Classification:} 60H10, 60J60, 37H05, 82C31. \\ \textbf{Keywords and Phrases:} Stochastic differential equations, most probable transition path, Markovian bridge, Onsager-Machlup action functional.
+The most probable transition paths of a stochastic dynamical system are the global minimizers of the Onsager--Machlup action functional and can be described by a necessary but not sufficient condition, the Euler--Lagrange equation (a second-order differential equation with initial-terminal conditions) from a variational principle.
+This work is devoted to showing a sufficient and necessary characterization for the most probable transition paths of stochastic dynamical systems with Brownian noise.
+We prove that, under appropriate conditions, the most probable transition paths are completely determined by a first-order ordinary differential equation.
+The equivalence is established by showing that the Onsager--Machlup action functional of the original system can be derived from the corresponding Markovian bridge process.
+For linear stochastic systems and the nonlinear Hongler's model, the first-order differential equations determining the most probable transition paths are shown analytically to imply the Euler--Lagrange equations of the Onsager--Machlup functional.
+For general nonlinear systems, the determining first-order differential equations can be approximated, in a short time or for the small noise case.
+Some numerical experiments are presented to illustrate our results. \\ \textbf{AMS 2020 Mathematics Subject Classification:} 60H10, 60J60, 37H05, 82C31. \\ \textbf{Keywords and Phrases:} Stochastic dynamical systems, most probable transition paths, Markovian bridges, Onsager--Machlup action functional.